 As initial consideration for the acquisition the Company paid US\$0.1 million in cash and issued 9,196,926 new ordinary shares at a value of US\$0.7 million.
-Deferred consideration representing 1,982,096 new ordinary shares is payable dependent on certain project pipeline targets being met, which has been recognised in equity.
+Deferred consideration representing 1,982,096 new ordinary shares is payable dependent on certain project pipeline targets being met, which has been recognized in equity.
 The consideration shares were valued at US\$0.07 (5.16p) being the close price on the day preceding completion of the acquisition.

-At acquisition, total identifiable assets and liabilities assumed were US\$0.5 million, the majority of which was attributable to the 10% project equity held in the operational Essakane power project which was recognised at fair value based on assessment of the underlying cash flows.
-The balance of the consideration of US\$0.4 million has been allocated to goodwill, indicative of intellectual property, management team and customer relationships acquired.
+At acquisition, total identifiable assets and liabilities assumed were US\$0.5 million, the majority of which was attributable to the 10% project equity held in the operational Essakane power project which was recognised at fair value based on assessment of the underlying cashflows.
+The balance of the consideration of US\$0.4 million has been allocated to goodwill.
 None of the goodwill is expected to be deductible for income tax purposes.
 No impairment of the investment in power projects or goodwill was identified in the period from acquisition to 31 December 2021.
 If the deal had been completed at the start of 2021 the impact on revenue and profit of the combined Group would be less than US\$10,000.

-The amounts recognised in respect of the identified assets acquired and liabilities assumed are set out in the table below.
+The amounts recognized in respect of the identified assets acquired and liabilities assumed are set out in the table below.

-25 June 2021 U\$\$000
+25 June 2021

+US\$000

 Investment in power projects 450

 Trade receivables 5

 Cash 69

 Trade payables (12)

 Total identifiable assets acquired and liabilities assumed 512

 Goodwill 380

 Total consideration 892

 Satisfied by:

 Cash 90

 New ordinary shares 660

 Deferred consideration payable in shares to be issued 142

 Total consideration transferred 892